 Kissing as a greeting: Kisses have a protocol, so make sure you know it :-).
 First, it's three kisses on the cheek instead of one or two as in other countries.
 This can become really awkward if you are stopping at the second one, and the Dutch person goes on for the 3rd.
 So keep that in mind.
 Learndutch has and excellent video on this:

 It's also common to exchange kisses at someone's birthday and for new year wishes.
-This applies to coworkers too.
+This applies to coworkers at work too.
 On a first meeting, always shake hands.
 And even if you think the kisses are appropriate, always follow the woman's lead.
-If the woman does not like kisses, she will reach out her hand.
+If the woman does not like the kisses, she will reach out her hand.

 Saying good-bye goes the same way.
 By the way, men kiss each other too, also when they are just friends, but not as often.
 Usually, only if they are best friends or a couple.
 The most common is to shake hands.
-My advice is to stick to the handshake to be on the safe side.
+Our advice is to stick to the handshake to be on the safe side.

 A coffee shop is not for coffee in Holland, but what is it then?